Skindergade 32: 20th century

 Universitetscaféen, a café popular with students, was for many years based on the first floor.
-Ot existed from at least the 1940s and into the 1960s.
+It existed from at least the 1940s and into the 1960s.

 Architecture

-Thomas Blom had followed Caspar Frederik Harsdorff's evening rogrammes for craftsmen at the Royal Danish Academy of Fine Arts.
-Skindergade 32 dies, however, stand out from Blom's other buildings by being more influenced by Christian Frederik Hansen's Classicism than Harsdordd's lighter Neoclassicism.
+Thomas Blom had followed Caspar Frederik Harsdorff's evening programmes for craftsmen at the Royal Danish Academy of Fine Arts.
+Skindergade 32 does, however, stand out from Blom's other buildings as being more influenced by Christian Frederik Hansen's Classicism than Harsdordd's lighter Neoclassicism.
 This was undoubtedly done to make the building blend in with Hansen's three adjacent buildings: Trøstens Boliger, Church of Our Lady and Metropolitan School in its immediate environs.